jamessealesmith/website/content/project/weight-compression.md

 +++

-A typical trade-off faced by many users of neural networks is that of network size versus ease of training.
-It is desired to train networks using a minimum number of neurons given that they are less likely to be over-trained and therefore retain great generalization abilities.
-However, it is often more difficult to train a compact network;
-there are likely few existing solutions and, assuming initial random weights, it can take many attempts to perform successful training.
+Difficult experiments in training neural networks often fail to converge due to what is known as the flat spot problem, where the gradient of hidden neurons in the network diminish in value, rending the weight update process ineffective.
+Whereas a first-order algorithm can address this issue by learning parameters to normalize neuron activations, second-order algorithms cannot afford additional parameters given that they include a large Jacobian matrix calculation.

+Our paper proposes Levenberg-Marquardt with Weight Compression (LM-WC), which combats the flat spot problem by compressing neuron weights to push neuron activation out of the saturated region and close to the linear region.
+Our algorithm requires no additional learned parameters and contains an adaptable compression parameter, which is adjusted to avoid training failure and increase the probability of neural network convergence.
+Several experiments are presented and discussed in our paper to demonstrate the success of LM-WC against standard Levenberg-Marquardt (LM) and LM with random restarts on benchmark datasets for varying network architectures.
+Our results suggest that the LM-WC algorithm can improve training success by ten times or more compared to other methods.

+Our paper has been accepted for publication in IEEE Transactions on Neural Networks and Learning Systems!
+The link will be posted here when available.
+See below for a better description of the flat spot problem:

-Training compact networks typically fail due to what is known as the diminishing gradient problem.
+Training compact networks typically fail due to what is known as the flat spot problem.
 This is where a gradient-descent algorithm converges on a local optima due to diminishing gradients that disable the learning process.
 Consider a neuron described by the activation function below: